animeshtrivedi/blog/post/2018-09-13-RoCEv2-header.md

 (The analysis looks the same for RDMA READ operations.)

-Lets have another look send/recv benchmark where in an RPC request/response style communication pattern, where operations are issued **both** directions.
+Lets have another look send/recv benchmark where in an RPC request/response style communication pattern, operations are issued in **both** directions.
 Here is how a 1-byte request-response traffic looks like:

 ```bash